myvoice-nigeria/myvoice/README.rst

 ++++++++++++++++++++++++++++++++

-Once the client has quality assured the ``develop`` branch by reviewing the staging server, the code should be merge dto the ``master`` branch and deployed to production.
+Once the client has quality assured the ``develop`` branch by reviewing the staging server, the code should be merged to the ``master`` branch and deployed to production.
 The steps for releasing are:

 1. Merge ``develop`` to ``master``, e.g.::